thomasWeise/moptipyapps/README.md

 The second problem is that this is not all:
 For each TTP, a distance matrix is defined, very much like for the [TSP](#32-the-traveling-salesperson-problem-tsp).
 The goal is to find a feasible game schedule where the overall travel distances are minimal.

+### 3.5.
+One-Dimensional Ordering
+In the package [`moptipyapps.order1d`](https://thomasweise.github.io/moptipyapps/moptipyapps.order1d.html#module-moptipyapps.order1d), we implement what I would like to call the "one-dimensional ordering problem".
+Imagine that you have `n` objects and you only know the distances between them.
+You want to arrange these objects on one axis, e.g., along the horizontal (`x`) axis, i.e., in a one-dimensional space.
+Now what you care about is to reflect the neighborhood structure among the objects (as defined by the distance matrix that you got) to the one-dimensional space.
+So the closest neighbor of a given object based on the distance matrix should also be the closest neighbor on the one-dimensional axis.

+The goal of solving this problem is thus to arrange the `n` objects on a 1-dimensional (e.g., horizontal) axis given a distance matrix describing (maybe derived from their location in a potentially high-dimensional or unstructured space).
+The objects should be arranged in such a way that, for each object,

+- the nearest neighbors on the 1-dimensional axis are also the nearest neighbors in the original space (according to the distance matrix provided),
+- the second nearest neighbors on the 1-dimensional axis are also the second nearest neighbors in the original space (according to the distance matrix provided),
+- the third nearest neighbors on the 1-dimensional axis are also the third nearest neighbors in the original space (according to the distance matrix provided),
+- and so on; with (quadratically) decreasing weights of neighbor distance ranks.

+The original distances be limited to integers for the sake of simplicity, but we may use floats as well if we want to.
+Either way, we do not care about the actual precise distances (e.g., something like "0.001") between the objects on either the one-dimensional nor the original space.
+Only about the distance ranks, i.e., about "2nd nearest neighbor," but not "0.012 distance units away."
+The solutions of this problem are thus permutations (orders) of the objects.
+Of course, if we really want to plot the objects, such a permutation can easily be translated to `x`-coordinates, say, by dividing the index of an object by the number of objects, which nets values in `[0,1]`.
+But basically, we reduce the task to finding permutations of objects that reflect the neighbor structure of the original space as closely as possible.

+If such a problem is solved correctly, then the arrangement on the one-dimensional axis should properly reflect the arrangement of the objects in the original space.
+Of course, solving this problem exactly may not actually be possible, since an object on a one-dimensional axis may either have exactly two `i`-nearest-neighbors (if it is at least `i` slots away from either end of the permutation) or exactly `1` such neighbor, if it is closer that `i` units.
+The object directly at the start of the permutation has only 1 nearest neighbor (the object that comes next).
+That next object, however, has two, namely the first object and the third object.
+In the original space where the objects come from, however, there may be any number of "nearest neighbors."
+Imagine a two-dimensional space where one object sits at the center of a circle of other objects.
+Then all other objects are its nearest neighbors, whereas an object on the circle either has exactly two nearest neighbors or, maybe, in the odd situation that the radius equals a multiple of the distance to the neighbors on the circle, three.
+Such a structure cannot be represented exactly in one dimension.

+But that's OK.
+Because we mainly do this for visualization purposes anyway.

 ## 4. Unit Tests and Static Analysis